 Roswell Park Joins ORIEN Personalized Medicine Consortium

-BUFFALO, N.Y. — An unprecedented network of centers collaborating to share information and translate these pooled resources into personalized treatments for cancer patients has expanded to 16 institutions with the addition of Roswell Park Cancer Institute as a member.
+BUFFALO, N.Y. — An unprecedented network of centers collaborating to share information and translate these pooled resources into personalized treatments for cancer patients has expanded to 16 institutions with the addition of Roswell Park Comprehensive Cancer Center as a member.
 The National Cancer Institute-designated comprehensive cancer center has joined the Oncology Research Information Exchange Network® (ORIEN), a unique research partnership among North America’s top cancer centers.

 Formed in 2014, ORIEN is an alliance of cancer centers that have committed to contribute to a shared databank and to collaborate on clinical research in order to speed new therapies to patients.
 Its goals are to give oncologists ready access to a searchable and ever-growing repository of medical evidence to enhance treatment decision-making and, at the same time, make any new clinical insights or precision treatment approaches informed by this data available to as many eligible patients as possible.